Extend Your Patio Season to Make the Most of Outdoor Living

 Create an Entertainment and Beverage Station

-Because a hot chocolate bar is entertainment in itself, combine the best of both worlds and pre-plan to offer the ingredients for a festive drink such as hot cider or a spicy cocktail.
+Because a hot chocolate bar is entertainment in itself, combine the best of both worlds and pre-plan to offer the ingredients for a festive drink like hot cider or a spicy cocktail.
 Add tabletop and yard games if the space is available.
 Re-purpose an old dresser or buffet to store the items when not in use.
 An entertainment station at the ready makes for a quick transition from stressing to relaxing.

-Luxury Updates
+Luxury Outdoor Updates

 Don’t dread the change of season!
 Embrace the change and take advantage of the new opportunities to stay at home and appreciate outdoor living well beyond Labor Day.